isaiasmb/frontend-selection/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn storybook`

+Storybook is a user interface development environment and playground for UI components.
+The tool enables developers to create components independently and showcase components interactively in an isolated development environment.<br />
+See the section about [Storybook](https://storybook.js.org/docs) for more information.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**